 Think about the types of commercial activities that can be performed such as Renewal, Upselling, and Cross-selling.

-What Boaz discussed is definitely more appropriate to the earlier phases when companies are tens or hundreds of people.
-The earlier phases are often called the growth phases where the length of extended motion is critical.
-The answer to the question, “Who should own the renewals and upsells?” always change all the time as it depends on the situation.
+What Boaz discussed is definitely more appropriate to the earlier phases, when companies are tens or hundreds of people.
+The earlier phases are often called the growth phases, where the length of extended motion is critical.
+The answer to the question, “Who should own the renewals and upsells?” constantly changes as it depends on the situation.
 This way, it would help to align the objectives more carefully with the customers.